CyberSource/cybersource-rest-client-node/MLE.md

 - MLE is initially designed to support a few APIs.
 - It can be extended to support more APIs in the future based on requirements and updates.
 ### Authentication Type
-- MLE is only supported with JWT (JSON Web Token) authentication type within the SDK.
+- MLE is only supported with `JWT (JSON Web Token)` authentication type within the SDK.
 ### Using the SDK
 To use the MLE feature in the SDK, configure the `merchantConfig` object as shown above and pass it to the SDK initialization.

-## Notes
-- If `useMLEGlobally` is set to true, it will enable MLE for all API calls that support MLE by CyberSource, unless overridden by mapToControlMLEonAPI.
-- If `mapToControlMLEonAPI` is not provided or does not contain a specific API function name, the global useMLEGlobally setting will be applied.
-- The `mleKeyAlias` parameter is optional and defaults to CyberSource_SJC_US if not specified by the user.
-Users can override this default value by setting their own key alias.
 ### Contact
 For any issues or further assistance, please open an issue on the GitHub repository or contact our support team.